ublue-os/website/docs/images/bazzite/CONTRIBUTING.md

 - GUI for switching deployments.
     - Our images are able to produce 90 days of rollbacks from Github.
 - GUI for rebasing images without having to enter a terminal command.
+- GUI for other `just` commands that don't fit in the first-boot utility.
 - Implementing [Glamour](https://github.com/charmbracelet/glamour) and [Gum](https://github.com/charmbracelet/gum) in Bazzite.

 ### The Little Things Add Up